 University of Mount Union (BA or BS) to the Doctor of Physical Therapy (DPT)

-- Be enrolled at UMU throughout the period of application consideration.
+- Maintain enrollment at UMU throughout the application process.

-- Interviews will be granted by invitation-only following application review.
-A successful in-person interview is required with the PT Admissions committee prior to offer of early assurance.
+- Interviews will be granted by invitation-only following Early Assurance application review.
+Early Assurance interviews will be conducted in spring or summer semester of the sophomore year.
+A successful in-person interview at UMU is required prior to an official offer of Early Assurance.

-- Selection into the Early Assurance Undergraduate pathway is via an annual selective process.
-Early assurance offers will be made in April with a student response due in early May.
-Students should review additional application information, including application deadlines, by visiting mountunion.edu.
+- Selection into the Early Assurance Pathway is via an annual selective process.
+Early Assurance offers will typically be made in April with a student response due in early May.

 1).
 The second step allows a student who has been granted early assurance to the UMU DPT program the opportunity to claim that reserved seat.
 This second step is the actual process of obtaining admission to DPT program.

 All students enrolling in early assurance pathways should do so with the clear understanding that they must meet all pre-requisite requirements and possess a baccalaureate degree prior to matriculation into the UMU Doctor of Physical Therapy degree program.

 Students granted acceptance into the Early Assurance Undergraduate Pathway may elect to utilize their status of early assurance to apply for admission to UMU DPT for up to two years following their acceptance of the early assurance offer in the spring.
 The two years of eligibility is defined as the two immediately subsequent admission cycles

 following acceptance of early assurance.
 At the conclusion of two academic cycles the offer of early assurance is null and void if either unused or the candidate did not meet admission standards.

 2.)
 Candidates granted early assurance through the Early Assurance Undergraduate pathway are required to complete the following to receive admission to the UMU DPT program: